meariba123/ADRs/week5.md

 /api/reports – Generate reports

-Consequences:
+**Consequences:**

-Follows a consistent REST structure.
+- Follows a consistent REST structure.

-Simplifies testing and integration with the frontend.
+- Simplifies testing and integration with the frontend.

-Easy to extend with more endpoints later.
+- Easy to extend with more endpoints later.

+---

-ADR 014 – Role-Based Access in Routes
+## ADR 014 – Role-Based Access in Routes

-Date: 26-10-2025
+**Date:** 26-10-2025
-Status: Accepted
+**Status:** Accepted

-Context:
+**Context:**
 Different roles require different access rights.
 Consumers can log complaints, while managers and agents have extra permissions.

-Decision:
+**Decision:**
 I used Flask-Login for session-based authentication and added role checks before certain actions.
 Roles are stored in the database and verified during login.

-Consequences:
+**Consequences:**

-Protects sensitive data and routes.
+- Protects sensitive data and routes.

-Prevents unauthorised access.
+- Prevents unauthorised access.

-Adds a small amount of complexity to route handling.
+- Adds a small amount of complexity to route handling.

+---

-ADR 015 – JSON Response Format
+## ADR 015 – JSON Response Format

-Date: 26-10-2025
+**Date:** 26-10-2025
-Status: Accepted
+**Status:** Accepted

-Context:
+**Context:**
-The system must communicate smoothly between the backend and frontend.
+The system must communicate smoothly between the backend and frontend, and responses need to be validated before frontend integration.

-Decision:
+**Decision:**
 I standardised all backend responses using Flask’s jsonify() function so data is returned in JSON format.

-Consequences:
+Postman was used to test these endpoints, ensuring they return valid, serialisable JSON objects and correct status codes.

+**Consequences:**
-Easy for frontend JavaScript to handle.
+- Easy for frontend JavaScript to handle.

-Improves consistency and debugging.
+- Simplifies debugging via Postman response inspection.
+- Confirms the API endpoints behave correctly before frontend integration.

-Enables future expansion into a mobile or single-page interface.
+- Enables future expansion into a mobile or single-page interface.

-Reflection

-By the end of Week 5, the project moved from planning to development.
-The database, route design, and authentication setup were all clearly defined.
-These decisions create a solid foundation for coding the backend and testing the first working version of the CMS.